Welcome to The Body.

 Carter Burwell's most recent film score is to The Fifth Estate, Bill Condon's film about Wikileaks.

-Soon he'll begin working on the HBO mini-series Olive Kitteridge, starring Fran McDormand and Richard Jenkins, directed by Lisa Cholodenko.
+He recently completed the score to the HBO mini-series Olive Kitteridge, starring Fran McDormand and Richard Jenkins, directed by Lisa Cholodenko.
+It's expected to air in November.

 The next project after that will be Todd Haynes' film Carol, based on the book by Patricia Highsmith, starring Cate Blanchett and Rooney Mara.